mario1084/blog/_posts/2025-09-10-fin_bigquery.md

 #### Stage 4

-In the last stage I leverage BigQuery to perform fast arithmetic operations with fallbacks for `NULL` values via `COALESCE`.
-Here it is worth noting that I use a `FULL OUTER JOIN` to include all months in the P&L data, even if they contain only revenue or only returns.
+In the last stage, I leverage BigQuery to perform fast arithmetic operations with fallbacks for `NULL` values via `COALESCE`.
+Here, it is worth noting that I use a `FULL OUTER JOIN` to include all months in the P&L data, even if they contain only revenue or only returns.